backdrop-contrib/taxonomy_csv/README.txt

 USAGE
 -----

-On your Drupal site, go to Administer > Content management > Categories and click on the CSV Import tab.
+On your Drupal site, go to Administer > Content management > Taxonomy and click on the CSV import tab.
 Follow the instructions on the page.